 Are you interested in increasing the reliability of your electric motors and the systems they drive?
 Then you have come to the right place.
-In the article that follows, we talk about what reliability means and then provide you with a host of proven tips and hints for improving reliability and what needs to change in your culture to support better reliability.
+In the article that follows, we explain what electric motor reliability means and then provide you with a host of proven tips and hints for improving reliability and what needs to change in your culture to support better reliability.

 What is Electric Motor Reliability?

 If we say a person is reliable, we mean that we can depend on them -- that they won’t fail us.
 The same is pretty much true when we talk about electric motor reliability: when an electric motor is reliable, that means there is a high-probability of failure-free performance during a certain time-frame or over its useful life.
 Another way of putting it is that a reliable electric motor provides consistent performance.

 There is a measurement related to reliability: mean time between failures, or MTBF.
 It is the average amount of time between failures for a machine or component, and that includes electric motors.
 An electric motor that is reliable will have a long MTBF (a long time between failures).
 This value can also be predicted for equipment.

 Techniques for Optimizing Reliability

 So how can you optimize reliability when it comes to your electric motors and the drive systems they power?
 Here are some tried and true methods.

 One of the most proven technologies that can help you prevent failures is regular vibration analysis, usually on a monthly or quarterly basis (or, if your budget can’t handle that, many companies have it performed just once or twice a year as a “pre-outage” study).
 You can find trained vibration analysts to perform the analysis for you, or you can set up your own equipment and do it yourself if you are willing to invest in some training.
 There are also a lot of sensors available in today’s marketplace that can collect this data for you.